 Steering wheel off-center

 MediumWheel isn't straight when driving straight.
-Classic alignment issue that causes uneven tire wear.
+Indicates steering or suspension issues that cause uneven tire wear.

 Pull after hitting pothole